 - Easy Access to the Water.
 A pond with sloped sides is necessary to allow the frogs to easily get in and out of the pond.
 Using a flexible pond liner to build a frog pond that gradually slopes from shallow to deep is best.
-A pre-formed plastic liner can be used but you must place rocks or other items in the water in such a was as to make a ramp for the frogs to get in and out.
+A pre-formed plastic liner can be used but you must place rocks or other items in the water in such a way as to make a ramp for the frogs to get in and out.
 The pond does not have to be overly large, though.

-- Skip the Aeration, Filtration, and Water Falls.
+- Skip the Aeration, Filtration, and Waterfalls.
 Frogs like quiet, still water.

 - No Fish.
 Fish are natural predators of frogs, especially eggs and tadpoles.

-- Add Plants In and Around the Pond.
+- Add Plants in and Around the Pond.
 A variety of water plants such as water lilies help to provide cover, shade, and a more natural environment.
 Likewise, provide plants around the pond for shelter and shade (hostas, ferns, wildflowers, etc).
 In addition, let the grass grow longer around the pond for extra cover.
 The plants in and around the pond will attract insects and other organisms that frogs feed on.
-Native plants are best -- check with your garden center for advice.
+Native plants are best—check with your garden center for advice.

 - Provide Extra Shelter.
 Place a couple of clay plant pots, on their side and partly buried, to provide extra shelter and shade.
 Remember frogs like it damp and cool, and also need places to hide from predators.